JaronLouise/CarbonLODI/README.md

 👨‍🏫 __Personalized Recommendations__

-* Describes the personalized recommendations feature and provides customized suggestions to reduce a user's carbon footprint.
+* Describes the personalized recommendations feature and provides customized suggestions to reduce the user's carbon footprint.
 * Discusses the recommendations the program can provide, such as reducing meat consumption, using public transportation, or switching to renewable energy sources.

 🎲 __Gamification Elements__